simplesamlphp/simplesamlphp/docs/simplesamlphp-metadata-endpoints.md

 `SingleLogoutService`          | N       | HTTP-Redirect
 `SingleSignOnService`          | N       | HTTP-Redirect

+Note that `isDefault` is only available for indexed endpoints.

 The various endpoints can be specified in the following format:

     'AssertionConsumerService' => [